shammancer/shammancer.github.io/source/about.html.md

 # Education
-I'm a Franco Albertan who's curretly completing my fifth year of a Computer Engineering Co-op at the University of Alberta I have an interest in low level programming, computer architecture, communications, networking and security.
+I'm a Franco Albertan who's curretly completing my fifth year of a Computer Engineering Co-op at the University of Alberta.
+I have an interest in low level programming, computer architecture, communications, networking and security.
 During my workterms I have worked in a variety of different places in Alberta.
-I did my first year at the Campus St-Jean and I have taken a course in Ecological Development and in Native Studies.
+I did my first year at the Campus St-Jean and I have taken a courses in Ecological Development and in Native Studies.

 # Work Experience
 Documented the requirements for a data visualization